jordanpenard/brew-monitor/website/README.md

 pip3.9 install mod_wsgi
 pip3.9 install -r requirements.txt
 ```
 Note: mod_wsgi is not in the `requirements.txt` because it requires apache to be installed.
-But maybe we should add it to ensure people have apache installed?
+Installing apache with `mod_wsgi` varies from system to system.

 Create the WSGI script: `/usr/local/brew-monitor/config/brew-monitor.wsgi`
 ```python